olgierd/strava-weekly-progress/README.md

-# Your last week on Strava in Python3
+# Strava Weekly Progress in Python3

 It is a simple `python3` script to fetch a list of your recent activities from your Strava account using API.
 I'm planning to use it with some kind of microcontroller, to show my progress in a weekly training plan.